ethereumclassic/Awesome-ETC/README.md

 ## Developer Tools
 - [BUIDL IDE](https://buidl.secondstate.io/etc) - Second State BUIDL IDE is a web-based IDE that requires no software download or install.
 It provides a one-stop development and deployment environment for smart contract and dapp developers.
 - [Emerald Platform](https://github.com/ETCDEVTeam/emerald-platform) - Platform for building Dapps for ETC blockchain.
+- [Ethereum JSON-RPC API](https://github.com/etclabscore/ethereum-json-rpc-specification) - A specification of JSON-RPC methods that an EVM-based blockchain client must implement.
-- [EVM-LLVM]() - Not only can developers use a large scope of programming languages (Rust for smart contracts!) other than Solidity to target the Ethereum Virtual Machine (EVM), they can also immediately benefit from various development tools built around LLVM infrastructure.
+- [EVM-LLVM](https://github.com/etclabscore/evm_llvm) - Not only can developers use a large scope of programming languages (Rust for smart contracts!) other than Solidity to target the Ethereum Virtual Machine (EVM), they can also immediately benefit from various development tools built around LLVM infrastructure.
 - [Jade Suite](https://jade.builders/) - The Jade suite of tools empowers developers to create peer-to-peer decentralized applications on top of EVM-based blockchains like Ethereum Classic.
 - [Open-RPC](https://open-rpc.org/) - The OpenRPC Specification defines a standard, programming language-agnostic interface description for JSON-RPC 2.0 APIs.
+- [ESerialize](https://eserialize.com/?input=string&output=hex) - The goal of this module is to provide easy functions to serialize and deserialize data for the Ethereum Stack.
 - [SOLL](https://github.com/second-state/soll) - The LLVM compiler is finally coming to Solidity.
 With it, we can easily create smart contracts across multiple blockchain VMs.
 The EVM on Ethereum Classic and ETH 2.0's eWASM are among the first we support.
 - [Sputnikvm](https://github.com/ETCDEVTeam/sputnikvm) - SputnikVM is an implementation of an Ethereum Virtual Machine.
 It aims to be an efficient, pluggable virtual machine for different Ethereum-based blockchains.
 - [Truffle Suite](https://www.trufflesuite.com/) - A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.